Updated: Apr 15

 Decide if each pictured bird is an Audubon's Warbler (AUWA), Myrtle Warbler (MYWA), Intergrade Yellow-rumped Warbler, or cannot be determined and must be called a Yellow-rumped Warbler (YRWA) only.
 Never be afraid to use only the species name, Yellow-rumped Warbler.
 Not every bird can be identified down to subspecific levels.

 All answers will be at the bottom of this post.
 HINT: Use your numbers!

 Want to get better views of warblers?
 Check out our post on the best birding binoculars!

 I would not argue against an intergrade on this bird.
 There may be a faint amount of yellow, and the white supercilium is limited.

 How did you do?
 Share in the comments section!

 *Final Note: This all may be irrelevant very soon.
-There are a lot of genetics works being done that may lead to a split of the Yellow-rumped Warbler into 3+ species.
-But thanks for reading anyway...
+There is much genetic work being done that may lead to a split of the Yellow-rumped Warbler into 3+ species.
+But thanks for reading...

 Want more tips on birds, feeding birds, identifying birds, wildlife safety, and more??
 Join our site, join us on Flocking YouTube, like us on Facebook, follow us on Instagram, and Twitter, and visit our Amazon Storefront.